Parish Office Hours:

 Arrangements should be made at least one year prior to the proposed wedding date to begin pre-nuptial instructions.
 Please call the parish office for more information and schedule an appointment with the Pastor.

-Certificates of Eligibility for Baptism & Confirmation require the sponsor to be an active & registered member of the parish.
+Certificates of Eligibility for Baptism and Confirmation require the sponsor to be a registered & active member of the parish, and if married, in a valid marriage recognized by the Catholic Church.
 Please call the parish office to schedule an appointment with the Pastor.

 Saint Richard of Chichester was born in 1197 in a little town a few miles from Worcester, England.
 He and his elder brother were left orphans while still young and his brother was imprisoned as a result of their property’s unpaid debts.
 Richard gave up the studies which ...read more

 St. Richard's Parish was established in 1946 as the Mission Church by Father Joseph McCaffrey of St. Canicus, Mahanoy City, PA.
 Services were held in Ryan Twp Fire Company, Lakewood ballroom and the Lakewood Tennis club building.
 In October 1950 Cardinal Dougherty established the Mission as a full-fledged parish under the direction of Fr.
 Edwin Horn...read more.

 Copyright © 2017 St Richard Church - Barnesville, PA - All Rights Reserved.